MSc in optometry and visual science

 Get international experience

 You can take parts of optometry and visual science abroad.
 Studying or taking an internship abroad can give you the opportunity to expand your international competence, language skills, personal qualities and adaptability.
 It can also make you more attractive in the job market.
 We have agreements with foreign universities, colleges and internships adapted to your studies.

 A study plan describes the content, structure and organization of a study programme.
 To each study plan there is a set of subject plans that describes the different subjects.
 In the subject plan you will also find a reading list.
 Below you will find a study model that shows you which subjects that are taught each term.
 In the study model you'll also find links to each subject plan.Study plan for 2022 autumn

 If you get admission you will also need to document a certificate of good conduct/police clearance certificate.

 Students who have spent more than three months of the last three years in countries outside of Western Europe, USA, Canada, Australia, New Zealand or Japan must test themselves for communicable tuberculosis.
 The results of the examination must be negative when you start your degree.

 - BSc in optometry or equivalent, basic competency in contact lens fitting and competency in the use of diagnostic drugs equivalent to the requirements for authorization of optometrists in Norway.

-- Applicants with educational background from Norway must have authorization to practice optometry in Norway.
+- Authorization/license to practice optometry in Norway.